 It is preferable to book with both institutions at least two months in advance.

-Discovery visit of the new museum of Champigny inaugurated in 2021.
-During the war, hundreds of tracts and clandestine newspapers were produced and distributed to denounce the anti-Semitic policy of the German occupier and the French State and to incite action.
-At the Shoah Memorial, from the analysis of propaganda and counter-propaganda archives, students are led to reflect on the scope of the acts of the resistance fighters and to carry out their own appeals and newspapers using the technical means of the time.
+Discovery tour of the new Champigny museum inaugurated in 2021.
+During the war, hundreds of tracts and underground newspapers were produced and distributed to denounce the anti-Semitic policies of the German occupier and the French state and to incite action.
+At the Shoah Memorial, from the analysis of propaganda and counter-propaganda archives, students are led to reflect on the scope of the acts of the resistance fighters and carry out their own appeals and diaries using the technical means of the time.

 Duration: